 An exemption for the digitally excluded is included in the regulations and mirrors the current exemptions from online filing for VAT.
 The exemptions cover those that that do not use computers for religious reasons and those that are unable to comply because of age, disability or location (or for any another reason).

-HMRC is expected to issue further guidance in November 2018 on how to apply for exemption; the current process is to phone the VAT helpline or make a written request, but HMRC recommends that applications are not made until further guidance is published.
+HMRC is expected to issue further guidance on applying for exemption.
+The current process is to phone the VAT helpline or make a written request, but applications for exemption from MTD for VAT cannot be made until further guidance is published and HMRC’s internal processes are in place.

 Businesses in insolvency procedures are exempt from the MTD for VAT requirements.
 The current paper-based processes are expected to continue, for both pre and post appointment returns.
 This exemption covers the following situations: